-- Over the past week, there has been an average of 42 new cases reported each day.
-Of the newly reported cases, the majority have been from Victoria.
+- Over the past week, there have been an average of 28 new cases reported each day.
+Of the newly reported cases, the majority have been from New South Wales.

 - There is a relatively equal ratio of male-to-female cases across most age groups.

 - Following a peak of cases at the end of March, low numbers of cases were reported each day until early June 2020.
 From mid June 2020, cases increased and peaked in early August 2020 and then declined.
 Since late September 2020, a low number of new cases continue to be reported each day.